-Sustainable Food Cities
+Sustainable Food Places

-The Sustainable Food Cities Network is a partnership between the Soil Association, Food Matters and Sustain, funded by Esmee Fairbairn Foundation.
+The Sustainable Food Places Network is a partnership between the Soil Association, Food Matters and Sustain, funded by Esmee Fairbairn Foundation.
 The first phase of their programme, which ran from 2014-17, supported the development of cross-sector food partnerships in twelve cities nationwide, including Newcastle, aiming to raise standards in food culture and sustainability.

-Sustainable Food Cities Network
+Sustainable Food Places Network

-Sustainable Food City Award
+Sustainable Food Places Award

 The award is designed to recognise and celebrate the success of places taking a joined up, holistic approach to food and that are achieving significant positive change on a range of key food issues.